Josu Jon Imaz

-Josu Jon Imaz San Miguel is a politician, executive and scientist from Zumarraga, Basque Autonomous Community, Spain, born in 1963.
+Josu Jon Imaz San Miguel is a Spanish politician, executive and scientist from Zumarraga, Basque Autonomous Community, Spain, born in 1963.
 He is CEO of the oil company Repsol.
-Doctor in Chemical Sciences from the University of the Basque Country.
+Doctor in Chemical sciences from the University of the Basque Country.

 He pursued a political career in the Basque National Party since the early 1990s until the mid-2000s, as an MEP, spokesperson of the Basque autonomous government, and chairman of the party, succeeding Xabier Arzalluz.

 Training

-Josu Jon Imaz San Miguel has a PhD in Chemical Sciences from the University of the Basque Country.
+Josu Jon Imaz San Miguel has a PhD in chemical sciences from the University of the Basque Country.
 He graduated from the Faculty of Chemical Sciences in San Sebastian.
 He received the Extraordinary Prize of Degree.
-He specialised in Polymers.
+He specialised in polymers.
 He received training in Business Management in 1989–1990, as part of the Ikasbide General Management Training Plan of the Mondragón Cooperative Group.

 He completed his PhD dissertation at the Higher Institute of Industrial Engineering in Bilbao (1994).

 In December 1986 he was sent by the INASMET Technology Centre to the French CETIM centre, having received a grant from the Ministry of Industry and Energy as part of their overseas training programme for researchers.